gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Another door.
 *Click.*
 More white light that made her squint after the dim red in the corridor.
-It was a control room like the one where they had met Patience.
+It was a control room like the one where they had met Patient.
 *How many of these did they need?* she wondered.

 Dockety pushed past her.